korelinv/PromisMe/README.md

     .then(Increment(10))
 ```

-And in order to acces it within step defenition we have to use $param property of $scope:
+And in order to access it within step definition we have to use $param property of $scope:

 ``` javascript
 // declaring step